Vaibhavdev309/ai-appointment-scheduler/README.md

 This project aims to meet the following criteria:

-*   **Correctness of API responses and adherence to JSON schemas**: Responses are structured as specified for Step 1 and Step 2, including `raw_text`, `confidence`, `entities`, and `entities_confidence`.
+*   **Correctness of API responses and adherence to JSON schemas**: Responses are structured as specified for each step, including `raw_text`, `confidence`, `entities`, `entities_confidence`, `normalized`, `normalization_confidence`, and the final `appointment` object.
-*   **Handling of both text and image inputs with OCR**: The `parseAppointment` endpoint correctly processes both JSON text/base64 inputs and `multipart/form-data` image uploads, utilizing Gemini for OCR when an image is provided.
+*   **Handling of both text and image inputs with OCR**: The endpoints correctly process both JSON text/base64 inputs and `multipart/form-data` image uploads, utilizing Gemini for OCR when an image is provided.
 *   **Implementation of guardrails and error handling**:
     *   Input validation middleware (`validateInput`) ensures correct request formats.
     *   Multer errors for file uploads are caught and handled.
-    *   `inputService` and `entityService` include error handling for Gemini API calls and gracefully return default values/low confidence on failure.
+    *   `inputService`, `entityService`, and `normalizationService` include robust error handling for Gemini API calls and gracefully return default values/low confidence or "needs_clarification" on failure or low confidence.
     *   A global error handler catches unhandled exceptions.
-    *   (Note: The specific "needs\_clarification" guardrail from the problem statement is intentionally omitted as per the request to stop at Step 2, but the confidence scores provide a basis for future guardrails.)
+    *   Confidence scores are used to trigger "needs_clarification" responses when processing is uncertain.
 *   **Code organization, clarity, and reusability**:
-    *   Clear separation of concerns into `controllers`, `services`, `middleware`, and `utils`.
+    *   Clear separation of concerns into `controllers`, `services`, `middleware`, `routes`, and `utils`.
     *   Functions are well-defined with JSDoc comments.
     *   Consistent naming conventions.
 *   **Effective use of AI for chaining and validation**:
-    *   Gemini API is used for both raw text extraction (OCR) and entity extraction.
+    *   Gemini API is used for raw text extraction (OCR), entity extraction, and normalization.
-    *   The pipeline chains `inputService` (Step 1) and `entityService` (Step 2) calls.
+    *   The pipeline chains `inputService` (Step 1), `entityService` (Step 2), and `normalizationService` (Step 3) calls, with each step leveraging caching.
-    *   Confidence scores from each step are propagated and combined to provide an overall `entities_confidence`.
+    *   Confidence scores from each step are propagated and combined to provide overall confidence and trigger guardrails.
+*   **Caching Mechanism**: Per-request and global Redis caching are implemented to prevent redundant AI calls for identical inputs, improving performance and reducing API costs.

 ---